github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

 {% endnote %}

+You can use {% data variables.product.prodname_github_codespaces %} on your personal {% data variables.product.prodname_dotcom_the_website %} account, with the quota of free use included each month for accounts on the Free and Pro plans. {% data reusables.codespaces.codespaces-continue-by-paying %}

+Organizations can enable members and outside collaborators to create and use codespaces at the organization's expense.
+For more information, see "[Enabling {% data variables.product.prodname_github_codespaces %} for your organization](/codespaces/managing-codespaces-for-your-organization/enabling-github-codespaces-for-your-organization)."

 {% data reusables.codespaces.codespaces-are-personal %}

-Codespaces are associated with a specific branch of a repository and the repository cannot be empty.
+If you create a codespace from a repository, the codespace will be associated with a specific branch, which cannot be empty.
 You can create more than one codespace per repository or even per branch.

+{% data reusables.codespaces.you-can-see-all-your-codespaces %}

+### The codespace creation process

 When you create a codespace, a number of steps happen to create and connect you to your development environment: